peter-mcconnell/petermcconnell.com/content/posts/advise_to_engineers.md

 color = "" #color from the theme settings
 +++

-The advise I wish I had been given
+The advice I wish I had been given
 -----------------------------------

 As someone with two decades of experience in the tech industry, I have been fortunate to have enjoyed success, but my path has been far from deliberate.
 In hindsight, there are some steps I could have taken to have increased my ability to be a better engineer and ultimately to have reached my goals sooner.
 If I could time travel, this is the advice I would give to my younger self: